Bastian-Wagner/Syringe_Pump/README.md

 ![Syringe pump logo](https://raw.githubusercontent.com/BastianWagner/Syringe_Pump/master/Syringe_pump_GUI_1.png)

-GUI was coded in python with PyQt5 and is using the Pyserial library for communication:
+GUI was coded in python with PyQt5:

-PyQt5 can be installed with the comand...
+PyQt5 has to be installed on MAC with the terminal command...
 > pip install PyQt5

-PySerial is used for the USB communication...
-> pip install pyserial

 -----------------------------------------------Dark mode notes-----------------------------------------
 BreezeStyleSheets: